Explore Related Nursing Specialties

 Trauma nursing is one of the most intense, fast-paced professions in healthcare.
 These fearless nurses care for patients with life-threatening injuries from work accidents, physical violence, burns, and crashes, just to name a few.
 You’ll need confidence, poise under pressure, an entry-level nursing degree, and your nursing license to get started at a job in a trauma center or hospital.

-According to a 2017 report by the Centers for Disease Control and Prevention (CDC), traumatic injuries are the leading cause of death for patients up to 44 years of age.
+According to a report by the Centers for Disease Control and Prevention (CDC), traumatic injuries are the leading cause of death for patients up to 44 years of age.
 Every three minutes, a patient dies of injuries related to accidents or violent crime, for a total of 480 deaths each day.
-Expressed another way, in 2016 there were 29.2 million emergency room visits for unintentional injuries.
+Expressed another way, in 2022 there were 131.3 million emergency room visits, with 38 million for injuries.

 If you thrive in crisis situations, excel at task management and communication, and enjoy working with diverse patient populations, this specialty might appeal to you.
 Want to learn more?
 We’ve got you covered, from details about the education you’ll need to the salary you can expect.